abdulbadii/find-list-search-filter-filesystem-thoroughly/README.md

 - To filter certain depths :		-1..99[-1..99][r|/], e.g.
 	$ l -5 /usr	: search up only to 5th depths based on /usr dir.
 	$ l -5-7	: search only within the 5th to 7th depths of current dir.
-	 -7.		: search in the exact 7th depths from current dir.
+	$ l -7.		: search in the exact 7th depths from current dir.
-	 -5- /usr : search in the 5th depth or deeper up to the last, counted from /usr dir.
+	$ l -5- /usr : search in the 5th depth or deeper up to the last, counted from /usr dir.
-	Suffix it with **r**, like `l -1r`,  would search depth in reverse direction (or use / instead)
+	Suffix it with r e.g. l -1r,  would search depth in reverse direction (or / instead of r)
 	$ l -1r /usr : or
 	$ l -1/ /usr : search in the last directory in depth of /usr dir.
 	$ l -3r /usr : search in the last 3 plies up from the max depth of /usr dir.